thanhtut/responsibleai-exercise/section2.md

 * NRICs - Regex
 * addresses - LOC and regex for post codes.

+Do note that the Regex patterns for phone numbers and addresses components are created with only Singaporean local format in mind.

 For the implementation steps, I will start by something I have found works great for data intensive applications that is defining the types first.
 I will use Pydantic for this as it is pretty much industry standard at this point.

 The input to the API/method will be just text.
 The output will be an instance of pydantic class called `TinyPIIOutput` that has the following fields